basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 }
 ---

 When inspection of a Riak node to gather metrics on performance or potential issues is desired, a number of tools are available to help, and are either included with Riak itself or made available through the Riak community.

 This guide provides starting points and details on some of the available tools for inspecting a Riak node.

 ## riak-admin status

 `riak-admin status` is a subcommand of the `riak-admin` command that is included with every installation of Riak.
 The `status` subcommand provides data related to the current operating status for a node.
 The output of `riak-admin status` is categorized and detailed below.

 Please note, for some counters such as `node_get_fsm_objsize` a minimum of 5 transactions is required for statistics to be generated.

 #### Performance

-{{#1.2.0-1.2.1}}
-The `riak-admin status` command should not be executed more than once a minute as statistics are recalculated every time the command is executed.
-{{/1.2.0-1.2.1}}

-{{#1.3.0+}}
 Repeated runs of the `riak-admin status` command does not have a negative performance impact as the statstics are cached internally in Riak.
-{{/1.3.0+}}

 ### Active Stats